anodyne/nova/README.md

     * [wiki/css] fixed bugs with disabled tabs in the jquery.ui.tabs stylesheet
 * fixed error thrown under certain circumstances related to the wrong type of parameter being passed to a PHP function
 * fixed major issues with the existing RSS feeds
+* fixed bug where wiki search would pull back all drafts instead of just latest drafts

 ## Version History